rugbyprof/2143-Object-Oriented-Programming/README.md

 >**3**.
 The dynamic nature of the way I teach courses could result in a change in the grading categories.
 No two classes are the same and some classes need many smaller "homeworks" with a couple of programs and some classes need more "programs" with a couple of homeworks.
 HOWEVER!
 Nothing will be changed without input and agreement from the students in the class.
 The only time I will make changes to the grading policy is when **1)** I feel it is in the best interest of the class (helpful to your grade) and **2)** the class agrees by majority vote.
 >
 >**4**.
 Plane ticket prices, weddings, trips out of the country, etc. are not valid excuses for missing the scheduled final exam time.
 I will not make accommodations for an early final exam other than an issue vetted by the dean of students.
+>
+>**5**.
+Late work will be accepted on a case by case basis.
+Late penalty is 15 points (out of 100) for initial lateness and 1 half a letter grade (5 points) for every class period until the total reduced is 50 (half credit).
+Extremely late work is totally at the instructors discretion on whether it will be accepted or not.

 ## Cheating / Plagiarism